 Wild & Scenic Rivers

-This year, in celebration of the 50th Anniversary of the Wild & Scenic Rivers Act, we’ve teamed up with non-profit groups American Rivers and American Whitewater to help protect 5,000 new miles of wild rivers, and we’re working to foster the next generation of river advocates by donating trips to more than 500 under-served youth!
+In 2018, in celebration of the 50th Anniversary of the Wild & Scenic Rivers Act, we teamed up with non-profit groups American Rivers and American Whitewater to help protect 5,000 new miles of wild rivers, and worked to foster the next generation of river advocates by donating trips to more than 500 under-served youth!

 Learn more and share your river story today at 5000miles.org